Parisaakl/Time-Calculator/README.md

-# Time-Calculator
+# Time Calculator

-This Python project, developed as part of the "Scientific Computing with Python" course on FreeCodeCamp, allows you to perform time calculations effortlessly.
-Add or subtract hours and minutes from a given time, and get the new time instantly.
-It's a handy tool for anyone dealing with time-related tasks.
+This is my solution to the Time Calculator project from the Scientific Computing with Python course on FreeCodeCamp.

+## Description

+The Time Calculator project is a Python script that helps you perform time calculations easily.
+It allows you to add or subtract a specified amount of time (in hours and minutes) to a given time.
+The program takes user input in the format of the start time, hours to add or subtract, and minutes to add or subtract.
+It then calculates the new time and displays the result.